Wireless Reader - Remove the reader from the small Pelican case and charge it as soon as possible.

 After powering on the Rugged Tablet, double-tap or click using a mouse on the HardTrack app icon

-If the equipment is set up correctly, with the Wireless Reader attached to the Rugged Tablet with the USB cable, when you start HardTrack, you will see the following displayed:
+Please attach the Wireless Reader to the Rugged Tablet using the USB cable before starting the HardTrack app.
+If the equipment is set up correctly, with the Wireless Reader attached to the Rugged Tablet via the USB cable, when you start HardTrack, you will see the following displayed:

 You should not have to make any changes to the reader settings.
 However, this is how you can access the reader settings:

-HardTrack has been configured to automatically connect to the reader when the HardTrack app starts.
+HardTrack has been configured to connect to the reader when the HardTrack app starts automatically.

 There are 3 options for adding the individual wireless loggers to a placement.

-1) You can Scan for Wireless Sensors, and HardTrack will search the surrounding area:
+Option 1) You can scan for Wireless Sensors, and HardTrack will search the surrounding area:

-Note: Keep in mind that the Wireless Reader has a range of approximately 300 feet line-of-sight.
+Note: Keep in mind that the Wireless Reader has a range of approximately 300 feet line-of-sight with the Wireless Loggers.
 If you place the wireless logger too close, the loggers may be overwhelmed by the RF signal and not be located.
-Place them no closer than 10 feet to the reader.
+Place the loggers no closer than 10 feet to the reader.

 When the Scan completes, HardTrack will add all the located Wireless Loggers to the new placement/Project, and ask you to name the placement.
 You can do this or you can Cancel and Save the Project later, after you remove the loggers you do not want to use for your new Project.